GuanSuns/ASGRL/README.md

 # ASGRL: Leveraging Approximate Symbolic Models for Reinforcement Learning via Skill Diversity
 ### Official python implementation of the ASGRL in the ICML 2022 paper: [Leveraging Approximate Symbolic Models for Reinforcement Learning via Skill Diversity](https://arxiv.org/abs/2202.02886)

 **Note**: The code has been refactored for better readability.
-If you encounter any problem, feel free email lguan9@asu.edu or submit an issue on Github.
+If you encounter any problem, feel free to email lguan9@asu.edu or submit an issue on Github.

 <img src="images/overview.png" alt="overview" width="600"/>